risingPhil/PokeMe64/README.md

 # Usage
 WARNING: Do not insert or remove your gameboy cartridge, N64 transfer pak or controller while the Nintendo 64 is powered on.
 Doing so might corrupt your save file or just plainly won't work! (header validation check may fail)

-- Copy PokeMe64.z64 to your Nintendo 64 flash cartridge. (such as Everdrive64, Super 64, ED64Plus, ...)
+- Copy PokeMe64.z64 to your Nintendo 64 flash cartridge. (such as Everdrive64, Super 64, ED64Plus, SummerCart 64, ...)
 - Have your Nintendo 64 powered off.
 (IMPORTANT)
 - Connect your N64 transfer pak to your original (OEM) Nintendo controller.
 Third party controllers possibly don't work.
 You can verify this by testing with Pokémon Stadium 1 or 2 first.
 - Insert your pokémon gameboy cartridge into your N64 transfer Pak